-We know lots of people will be eager to get protected but we would ask people not to contact the NHS to get an appointment until they are contacted.
+This age criteria is changing regulary, and we know people will be eager to get protected but we would ask people not to contact the NHS to get an appointment until they are contacted.
 The NHS is working hard to make sure those at greatest risk are offered the vaccine first.
 Please don’t worry if you haven’t been contacted by your GP for a vaccination yet, appointments will be offered as they become available.

 Identified vaccinations sites across the area are continuing to prepare to receive patients, and individuals will be invited as these sites become confirmed – based on the JCVI priority.
 This phased approach ensures that there is a safe and effective service for patients.

 More information can be found by visiting: www.healthierlsc.co.uk/CovidVaccination

 The release of a COVID-19 vaccination is highly anticipated.
 When available, it will be our best defence against the virus alongside washing your hands, wearing a mask and effective social distancing.

 With clinical trials progressing well, we are working with colleagues across the Lancashire and South Cumbria Integrated Care System (ICS) to deliver COVID-19 vaccines to millions of at-risk people across the country as soon as they are approved by the Medicines and Healthcare Products Regulation Agency (MHRA), the official UK regulator.

 Vaccinating people as quickly as possible will require recruiting lots more staff, to ensure that the NHS can continue to provide other vital services that our patients are relying on.

 We are therefore recruiting to a range of roles across Central Lancashire.
 These are:

 Registered health care professionals - Immunisations (Band 5)